 Here are some of the more serious mistakes surgeons can make that deserve a case evaluation by a medical malpractice attorney:

 Doctors are humans, which means that they’re just as susceptible to mistakes as anyone else.
 Given their specialized training and responsibilities, their mistakes can have an enormous impact.

 Here are some of the ways that a health care professional can under-perform with regards to maintaining a standard level of care:

 A medical malpractice attorney will look for evidence of these circumstances when putting together a surgical malpractice case.

 It’s a doctor’s responsibility to prevent surgical errors.
 Doctors should adhere to the expected standard of care agreed upon with the patient.

 Medical professionals should review their patients’ medical history, make sure that their patients are informed about the procedures as well as alternatives and risks, exercise extreme caution during surgery, and follow up with patients afterward to make sure that the recovery is proceeding as expected and that complications don’t arise.

-If you or a loved one have been injured by a health professional during surgery, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured by a health professional during surgery, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 We will examine hospital records, interview staff, talk to medical experts, and work diligently to prove that your life-changing surgical error was the result of negligence.